School District Income Tax

 Each school district that levies a tax does so based on one of the following two methods:

 Traditional: The traditional tax base is the taxpayer’s Ohio income tax base (Ohio IT 1040, line 5), plus any business income deduction.
-Traditional filers must complete Schedule A on the SD 100.
+Traditional filers must complete lines 19-23 on the SD 100.

-Earned Income: The earned income tax base includes only employee compensation and net earnings from self-employment to the extent included in Ohio adjusted gross income.
-Earned income filers must complete Schedule B on the SD 100.
+Earned Income: The earned income tax base includes only employee compensation and net earnings from self-employment to the extent included in modified adjusted gross income.
+Earned income filers must complete lines 24-27 on the SD 100.